 Occupational Illnesses and Diseases

-At Turley Redmond Rosasco & Rosasco, L.L.P., our New York workers’ compensation attorneys have decades of experience handling toxic exposure and other workplace injury cases.
+At Turley Redmond Rosasco & Rosasco, L.L.P., our New York City workers’ compensation attorneys have decades of experience handling occupational illnesses and diseases, among several other types of workplace injury cases.
 Our firm thoroughly investigates your case, using our legal knowledge and insight, as well as the input from experts that may be enlisted to help determine who is responsible for you injuries.
 We understand the impact that any work-related injury can have on your life and aggressively pursue the compensation you deserve from any and all negligent parties.

 Toxic Exposure: Employees in any type of workplace are at risk of being exposed to harmful chemicals.
 Whether these are every day cleaning supplies or chemicals involved in manufacturing, any toxic exposure can result in devastating and fatal injuries.
 If you have been injured due to toxic exposure on the job, we can help.